Golf Tutorials

 1. Your Grip: The Starting Point for Natural Rotation

-You cannot have a a proper forearm release with a poor trip.
+You cannot have a proper forearm release with a poor grip.
 Your grip literally dictates how your hands and forearms want to behave in the future.
-If you start with your hands in an awkward place you will only have create compensations that feel unantural to bring the club back square.
+If you start with your hands in an awkward place, you will only create compensations that feel unnatural to bring the club back square.
 As a result, this is where everything starts.

 • Aim for Neutral: A neutral grip is your best friend when allowing for natural squaring of the clubface during your swing.
-In a neutral position, if you look down when taking your hold, you should see about in between two to two-and-a-half knuckles of your left hand.
-The "V" that is forms between your thumb and your index finger on both hands and should also be pointing somewhere around your trial shoulder.
+In a neutral position, if you look down when taking your hold, you should see about two to two-and-a-half knuckles of your left hand.
+The "V" that forms between your thumb and your index finger on both hands should also be pointing somewhere around your trail shoulder.

-• Why It Matters: A grip that's too strong (right hand too far under, seeing 3-4 left hand knuckles) will want to close the clubface too aggressively, often resulting into hooks.
-Again, this would be an improper swing as a restul of compensation elsewhere.
-A grip that's too weak (right hand too far on top, seeing only one left hand knuckle) will make it very difficult to square up the face, commonly causing slices by leaving it open during your impact.
-A neutral trip makes it much easier as your hand is already pre-set to be much more natural.
+• Why It Matters: A grip that's too strong (right hand too far under, seeing 3-4 left-hand knuckles) will want to close the clubface too aggressively, often resulting in hooks.
+A grip that's too weak (right hand too far on top, seeing only one left-hand knuckle) will make it difficult to square up the face, commonly causing slices by leaving it open during impact.
+A neutral grip makes it much easier as your hand is already pre-set to be much more natural.

 2. The Takeaway: Quiet Hands, Big Turn

-Great hand action in your swing is really the byproduct of your quiet hands during the beginning period of your backswing.
-Most players, espeically amatures, tend to want ot overly use their hands early on.
-A natural takeaway a smoother transition, and a less jerky golf swing This keeps you swing on-plan more efficently.
-Try to move the arms, chest, and arms all at the same time in unit.
+Great hand action in your swing is really the byproduct of quiet hands during the beginning period of your backswing.
+Most players, especially amateurs, tend to overly use their hands early on.
+A natural takeaway promotes a smoother transition and a less jerky golf swing.
+This keeps your swing on-plane more efficiently.
+Try to move the arms, chest, and shoulders all at the same time as a unit.
 This will make up the first couple of feet of your swing.

-During a good takeaway, the clubface shoud still bascially feeel as if it is pointing directly down towards thte ball once your club reachers parallel to the gorund.
-It might have a slight rotattion, but no major one.
-Avoid the very common error of "rolling" the wrists which opens theclubface too ealry and will throw the club behind body.
-Again, if you do want to rotate through impact it begins with as little rotation away from the ball.
+During a good takeaway, the clubface should still basically feel as if it is pointing directly down towards the ball once your club reaches parallel to the ground.
+It might have a slight rotation, but no major one.
+Avoid the very common error of "rolling" the wrists, which opens the clubface too early and will throw the club behind your body.
+If you want to rotate through impact, it begins with as little rotation away from the ball.

 3. At the Top: Setting the Angle

-When the club gets towards the top of your swing, we want a wrist hingeg which will occur naturally due to momentum of bringing the club higher..
-That simple hinge is what sets teh club to give you lag and power to unwind on the way down.
+When the club gets towards the top of your swing, we want a wrist hinge which will occur naturally due to the momentum of bringing the club higher.
+That simple hinge is what sets the club to give you lag and power to unwind on the way down.

-So how shold you feel once you a set at the top?
-For almost every golfers, the best postiion for your left wrist at the stop of teh backswing is generally flat.
-If yo have trouble feeling wht its' like to set your club you cdan just practice makginyour golf love logo you are wearng face te sky when you look at yoru swing i a mirror.
-If yoru love log can be see than your setting the a pretty flat positon.
+So how should you feel once you are set at the top?
+For most golfers, the best position for your left wrist at the top of the backswing is generally flat.
+If you have trouble feeling what it's like to set your club, you can just practice making your golf glove logo you're wearing face the sky when you look at your swing in a mirror.
+If your glove logo can be seen, then you're setting the club in a pretty flat position.

-A "cupped"" left wrist (bowed downwards) tends tends to leave teh face open at the top,requirng you to make more rotaton on your downswing to avoid slicing.
-On teh otherhanfd, a bowed wirstt top tefts wto close teh club face, leading to ah aook unless te swing path a certain direction, To avoid having ro make such a correct at top by settig your clu with w flat left wrrist,
+A "cupped" left wrist (bowed upwards) tends to leave the face open at the top, requiring you to make more rotation on your downswing to avoid slicing.
+On the other hand, a bowed wrist tends to close the clubface, leading to a hook unless the swing path is adjusted in a certain direction.
+Avoid having to make such corrections by setting your club with a flat left wrist.

 4. The Downswing Unwind

-After reaching the top of your swing, you are finally readdy to deliver some power and unwind dowsninto the ball.
-If you remeber earlier discussion... the rotation must statt at from yrou body not the hans.
-It unwinds th club n a proper plane and a sequce which builds up power.
+After reaching the top of your swing, you are finally ready to deliver some power and unwind down into the ball.
+If you remember our earlier discussion, the rotation must start from your body, not the hands.
+It unwinds the club on a proper plane and sequence which builds up power.

-This is when a properly sequence dswing... the clubhead drops behind as teh hadns will drop, created a power pocket we often referr to has "lag."
-Many higher hdandicap players who stike the ball without much poower try to force this potion buy casting early from the stop, and throwin this power way too early leading to a week shot into the ball.
+In a properly sequenced swing, the clubhead drops behind as the hands drop, creating a power pocket we often refer to as "lag."
+Many higher handicap players who strike the ball without much power try to force this position by casting early from the top, throwing this power away too early and leading to a weak shot into the ball.

 5. Impact and Release: The Truth

-If you've followed al of your checkpoints your hands a d club will now be readdy ro t reease ad powre throwe thee bawl, Here is thee step wheer a real release happens,
+If you've followed all of your checkpoints, your hands and club will now be ready to release and power through the ball.
+Here is the step where a real release happens:

-• Definition: The 'release' isn't asome sort sudden hand lfit.
-Tt's smooth, graduall rotationof our lef frorem, followed b the e right as y move past impact.
-Thi isn an amazing feeling whih gives a flauh and powerful contact/.
+• Definition: The 'release' isn't a sudden hand flip.
+It's a smooth, gradual rotation of our left forearm, followed by the right as you move past impact.
+This provides the amazing feeling that gives flush and powerful contact.

-• The Feeling: The feeling you will want to achevei at perfect imact it will feeel ass fo te back of yoruu te left hadnd is facign yoru tagert.
-Tt is an almost excaly mirror pof the pistion f our ehadn at adress.
-This means that thte body unwoud perfecly with the arm a dhnd foooliwgn suit... which si exactly wat we looking f or>
+• The Feeling: The feeling you will want to achieve at perfect impact is that it will feel as if the back of your left hand is facing your target.
+It is an almost exact mirror of the position of your hand at address.
+This means that the body unwound perfectly with the arm and hand following suit, which is exactly what we're looking for.

 Two Drills to Master the Feel